 Since its inception in 1957, our internship training program has been an important way for Morrison to contribute to our community’s ongoing scholarship, youth and family services, professional identity and cultural competency efforts.

-We offer psychology predoctoral, masters and bachelor internships.
+We offer psychology doctoral, masters and bachelor internships.

-- Completion of DSM V diagnosis class prior to start date
+3. Must have completed the DSM V diagnosis class prior to start date.

-The Morrison Predoctoral Internship, an American Psychological Association (APA) accredited internship, is a full-year, full-time intensive clinical training experience with a child/community outpatient focus for five Predoctoral interns.
-Predoctoral internships prepare Psychology doctoral candidates for the next step on their career path, whether the goal is licensure and professional practice or utilizing a clinical foundation to launch into research or academia.
+The Morrison Doctoral Internship, an American Psychological Association (APA) accredited internship, is a full-year, full-time intensive clinical training experience with a child/community outpatient focus for three doctoral interns.
+Doctoral internships prepare Psychology doctoral candidates for the next step on their career path, whether the goal is licensure and professional practice or utilizing a clinical foundation to launch into research or academia.
 To meet their goal(s), interns are assisted in gaining and demonstrating relevant competencies prior to the completion of the internship year.